The Food Bank is OPEN, but with reduced hours.

-Based on public health best practices, we will be implementing strategies to make food selection and distribution safer for Food Bank families, volunteers and staff during the Coronavirus pandemic.
+In order to make food selection and distribution safer for Food Bank families, volunteers, and staff during the Coronavirus pandemic:

-Until further notice, we will be using a checklist to help fill your grocery needs.
-To save time, click on the link below to download and print a shopping list.
-Fill it out and bring it with you to the Food Bank.
-You can also fill out a list at the Food Bank.
+We are using a checklist and staff shoppers to help fill your grocery needs.
+(To save time, click on the link below to download and print a shopping list.
+You can also fill out a list at the Food Bank.)

-We will do our best to fill your requests and package the food for you while you wait in your car or outside (please use 6-foot social distancing while you wait.)
+We will do our best to fill your requests, and package the food for you while you wait in your car or outside (please use 6-foot social distancing while you wait.)
+If possible, please limit your shopping trips, so that we can avoid crowding the waiting area and overwhelming our staff.
 Thank you for your patience and understanding as we navigate this difficult time together.

 About Good Cheer Food Bank